material-components/material-web/README.md

-# Material Web Components
+# Material Web

 [![Test Status](https://github.com/material-components/material-web/workflows/tests/badge.svg?branch=master)](https://github.com/material-components/material-web/actions?query=workflow%3Atests+branch%3Amaster) [![GitHub issues by-label](https://img.shields.io/github/issues-raw/material-components/material-web/Type:%20Bug)](https://github.com/material-components/material-web/issues?q=is%3Aissue+is%3Aopen+label%3A%22Type%3A+Bug%22)

-> IMPORTANT: The Material Web Components are a work in progress and subject to major changes until 1.0 release.
+> IMPORTANT: Material Web is a work in progress and subject to major changes until 1.0 release.

-The Material Web Components (MWC) are a collection of [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) maintained by Google that implement [Material Design](https://material.io/design/).
+Material Web is Google’s UI toolkit for building beautiful, accessible web applications.
+Material Web is implemented as a collection of [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).

+The Material team is currently working on [Material You](https://material.io/blog/announcing-material-you) (Material Design 3) support for Material components.

-We are working to implement the latest design system: [Material You](https://material.io/blog/announcing-material-you).
-Users of this library should expect some big changes as we work to improve our codebase and ease of use and implement the newest Material Design.
+Developers using this library should expect some big changes as we work to improve our codebase and ease of use and implement the newest Material Design.

 A few notable changes you should expect:
 - UX changes as we adopt the new designs (production users will definitely want to pin to an appropriate release, not mainline)